- Ironically some Oc are not original

 All stemming from a real world where nobody is special, where you are not the main character.
 To some extent, I respect people that wait until they’re in an appropriate setting to make themselves the mc in fiction vs people IRL who create nothing and truly believe they are THE main character.

 With an oc, rarely is anyone NOT self-inserting, for writing when you’re in the zone, it’s subconscious as to what you’re putting on the notes being of self or a general share.
-Seldom to people avoid making their self-insert the most special person in some way or not the central focus.

 Those are some reasons.
 Oc's lack nuance, usually stereotypes and clichés that just exist to be a profile/bio aesthetic, meaning some exist literally to be a character sheet with information attached to it: Zodiac sign and everything.
 Or a mouthpiece, propaganda mascot, etc.

-But I like it at the same time, for the most part, because it gives people an outlet.
 Some won’t get it, some won’t know the difference, but you just gotta trust that enough people’s life experience will naturally take them to a place to where they don’t have to feel like the main character to be seen or comfortable in their own skin amidst the realtime meta-story that is in fact: Real life.

 No comments: